 Short answer: never a dull moment!

-Experience, whether positive or negative, working in a dental practice depends upon the role that is performed with accountability defined in a detailed job description.
+Although everything changed now, experience, whether positive or negative, working in a dental practice depends upon the role that is performed with accountability defined in a detailed job description.
 Collectively there will be a generalized description of the work expected, and individually, there will be quite a different experience depending upon whom is telling the story.
 For instance, if you are a dental assistant, your primary function is patient care under the direct supervision of the dentist.
 Your job description will list four or six-handed assisting, sterilizing instruments, seating patients, taking radiographs, and preliminary impressions, to name a few.
 The dentist will see the dental assistant’s work and be able to judge the job performance firsthand.

 Front office vs. clinical team